AdobeDocs/target.pt-BR/help/c-target/c-visitor-profile/working-with-customer-attributes.md

    >
    >[!DNL at.js] (qualquer versão) ou [!DNL mbox.js] versão 58 ou posterior é obrigatório.

-* Adobe does not guarantee that 100% of customer attribute (visitor profile) data from CRM databases will be onboarded to the [!DNL Experience Cloud] and, thus, be available for use for targeting in [!DNL Target].
-Em nosso design atual, existe a possibilidade de que uma pequena porcentagem de dados não seja incorporada.
+* [!DNL Adobe] não garante que 100% dos dados do atributo do cliente (perfil do visitante) dos bancos de dados do CRM serão integrados ao [!DNL Experience Cloud] e, portanto, estarão disponíveis para uso na definição de metas no [!DNL Target].
+Em nosso projeto atual, há a possibilidade de uma pequena porcentagem de dados (até 0,1% dos grandes lotes de produção) não ser integrada.
 * The lifetime of customer attributes data imported from the [!DNL Experience Cloud] to [!DNL Target] depends on the lifetime of the visitor profile, which is 14 days by default.
 Para obter mais informações, consulte  [Duração do perfil do visitante](../../c-target/c-visitor-profile/visitor-profile-lifetime.md#concept_D9F21B416F1F49159F03036BA2DD54FD)
 * If the `vst.*` parameters are the only thing identifying the visitor, the existing &quot;authenticated&quot; profile will not be fetched as long as `authState` is UNAUTHENTICATED (0).
 The profile will come into play only if `authState` is changed to AUTHENTICATED (1).